Declaration

 destroyed the lives of our people.

-He is at this time transporting large Armies of foreign Mercenaries to
+He is at this time transporting large Armies of foreign Mercenaries

-compleat the works of death, desolation and tyranny, already begun with
+to compleat the works of death, desolation and tyranny, already

-circumstances of Cruelty & perfidy scarcely paralleled in the most
+begun with circumstances of Cruelty & perfidy scarcely

-and totally unworthy the Head of a civilized nation.
+of a civilized nation.

-He has constrained our fellow Citizens taken Captive on the high Seas
+He has constrained our fellow Citizens taken Captive on the high

-to bear Arms against their Country, to become the executioners of their
+Seas to bear Arms against their Country, to become the executioners

-friends and Brethren, or to fall themselves by their Hands.
+of their friends and Brethren, or to fall themselves by their Hands.

-He has excited domestic insurrections amongst us, and has endeavoured
+He has excited domestic insurrections amongst us, and has

-of all ages, sexes and conditions.
+undistinguished destruction of all ages, sexes and conditions.

-In every stage of these Oppressions We have Petitioned for Redress in
+In every stage of these Oppressions We have Petitioned for Redress

 Nor have We been wanting in attentions to our Brittish brethren.
 We

-have warned them from time to time of attempts by their legislature to
+have warned them from time to time of attempts by their legislature

-extend an unwarrantable jurisdiction over us.
-We have reminded them of
+to extend an unwarrantable jurisdiction over us.
+We have reminded

+correspondence.
 They too have been deaf to the voice of justice and

 of consanguinity.
-We must, therefore, acquiesce in the necessity, which
+We must, therefore, acquiesce in the necessity,

-mankind, Enemies in War, in Peace Friends.
+of mankind, Enemies in War, in Peace Friends.

-We, therefore, the Representatives of the united States of America, in
+We, therefore, the Representatives of the united States of America,

-world for the rectitude of our intentions, do, in the Name, and by
+the world for the rectitude of our intentions, do, in the Name, and

-the State of Great Britain, is and
+between them and the State of Great Britain, is and ought to be

 have full Power to levy War, conclude Peace, contract Alliances,